linyngfly/omelox/tools/pinus-admin-web/README.md

-# pinus-admin-web
+# omelox-admin-web
-pinus-admin-web is a web console for [pinus](https://github.com/node-pinus/pinus). it is based on [pinus-admin](https://github.com/node-pinus/pinus-admin). it is just an web console example, you can implement your style like web console.
+omelox-admin-web is a web console for [omelox](https://github.com/node-omelox/omelox). it is based on [omelox-admin](https://github.com/node-omelox/omelox-admin). it is just an web console example, you can implement your style like web console.

 ##Installation
 ```
-npm install pinus-admin-web
+npm install omelox-admin-web
 ```
 ##Usage
 just run